KiRZeN24/CodeWars/README.md

 A pangram is a sentence that contains every single letter of the alphabet at least once.
 For example, the sentence "The quick brown fox jumps over the lazy dog" is a pangram, because it uses the letters A-Z at least once (case is irrelevant).

 Given a string, detect whether or not it is a pangram.
 Return True if it is, False if not.
 Ignore numbers and punctuation.

+    Roman Numerals Decoder

+Create a function that takes a Roman numeral as its argument and returns its value as a numeric decimal integer.
+You don't need to validate the form of the Roman numeral.

+Modern Roman numerals are written by expressing each decimal digit of the number to be encoded separately, starting with the leftmost digit and skipping any 0s.
+So 1990 is rendered "MCMXC" (1000 = M, 900 = CM, 90 = XC) and 2008 is rendered "MMVIII" (2000 = MM, 8 = VIII).
+The Roman numeral for 1666, "MDCLXVI", uses each letter in descending order.
+Example:

+"MM"      -> 2000
+"MDCLXVI" -> 1666
+"M"       -> 1000
+"CD"      ->  400
+"XC"      ->   90
+"XL"      ->   40
+"I"       ->    1

+Help:

+Symbol    Value
+I          1
+V          5
+X          10
+L          50
+C          100
+D          500
+M          1,000